Skip to content

 Short answers, pulled from the story.

-When did the Obninsk Nuclear Power Plant connect to an electrical grid?
+When did the Obninsk Nuclear Power Plant open?

-Where is the Obninsk Nuclear Power Plant located in Russia?
+Where is the Obninsk Nuclear Power Plant located?

-The Obninsk Nuclear Power Plant sits within the Science City of Kaluga Oblast about 30 kilometers southwest of Moscow.
-It was built at the Institute of Physics and Power Engineering during construction that began on the 31st of December 1950.
+The Obninsk Nuclear Power Plant is located in the city of Obninsk, Kaluga Oblast, about 110 kilometers southwest of Moscow, Russia.
+It was built within the Institute of Physics and Power Engineering.

-How long did the Obninsk Nuclear Power Plant operate before shutting down?
+How did the Obninsk Nuclear Power Plant influence later Soviet reactors?